 The provision of a time service is a normal function of a national observatory and is closely related to the work of the meridian department.
 The right ascension of a star is the sidereal time of meridian transit of the star.
 In positional astronomy a selected number of the brighter stars in the equatorial belt, suitably distributed round the sky, are selected as ‘clock stars’.
 The positions and proper motions of the clock stars, as used at Greenwich, have been derived from the long series of meridian observations and are progressively refined as the observations continue.
 Observations extending from 6 to 12 hr. serve to control periodic errors in the right ascensions of the clock stars.
 Using these adopted right ascensions, the observations of the clock stars determine the errors of the standard sidereal clock night by night.
 The right ascension of any other star is derived by correcting the observed sidereal time of its transit for the clock error, interpolated for the time of transit.

 Before 1927 the time determined at the Royal Observatory was based upon observations with the Airy transit circle.
 In 1926 a world programme of longitude determinations, in which a large number of observatories in all parts of the world participated, was undertaken under the auspices of the International Astronomical Union.
-For this special programme, a small reversible transit circle was used at Greenwich, the telescope being reversed near the middle of each transit, thereby eliminating the correction for collimation error.
+For this special programme, a small reversible transit circle [in fact, a small reversible transit instrument] was used at Greenwich, the telescope being reversed near the middle of each transit, thereby eliminating the correction for collimation error.
 For such a programme it is necessary to adopt a common system of star places, in order to ensure that the derived longitudes are as free as possible from systematic errors in star positions determined with different instruments; in this particular programme the star places in Eichelberger’s Fundamental Catalogue were used.
 It was found that the clock errors derived from these observations had a much smoother run than the clock errors derived concurrently from observations with the Airy transit circle.
 The latter are affected by obscure instrumental errors, [...].
 It was found, moreover, that when the smoother clock errors provided by the small transit observations were used for the reduction of the Airy transit circle observations, the derived right ascensions of the stars became discordant; but that when the more irregular errors given by the transit circle observations were used, the derived right ascensions became accordant.
 The instrumental peculiarities of the transit circle are evidently involved.

 Since 1927, therefore, the time determinations have been based entirely upon observations with small transit instruments, which are reversed in the middle of each transit.
 By resolution of the International Astronomical Union the revised Auwers fundamental system, known as the FK 3, is used for the system of star places.
 The apparent places of the stars are taken from the annual volume Apparent Places of Fundamental Stars, published by the Nautical Almanac Office.